 The Bael fruits are orb-like in shape.
 The exterior is hard enough not to split even after ripening.
 While the raw fruit looks greenish-yellow in colour it takes on a complete yellow colour on ripening.
 The fruit has a sac with about 15 seeds.
 The sac is filled with natural adhesive.
 The pulp of the ripened fruit is a sweet-smelling luring aroma.

-It is found growing at the foothills of UP, Himalayas, Bihar, Chattisgarh, MP, Uttaranchal, Jharkhand, The East Coast, and Deccan Plateau.
+It is found growing at the foothills of UP, the Himalayas, Bihar, Chattisgarh, MP, Uttaranchal, Jharkhand, the East Coast, and the Deccan Plateau.

 The best way to include bael fruit in your diet is to have it in sherbet.
 Break open the outer shell with a hard object and scoop off the pulp to make a delicious drink.
-Such homemade drink is popular in Odisha and West Bengal households as this sherbet is an energizer and instant coolant on any hot day.
+Such homemade drinks are popular in the households of Odisha and West Bengal as this sherbet is an energizer and instant coolant on hot days.

-Bael, known for its nutritional is also well-known for its medicinal properties.
-For eons, it has been utilized as a medicine in Ayurveda, Siddha, and other forms of alternate medicine.
+Bael is well-known for its nutritional and medicinal properties.
+For aeons, it has been utilized as a medicine in Ayurveda, Siddha, and other forms of alternative therapy.

-Remedies are prepared from bael fruit to cure diarrhea, dysentery, peptic ulcer, respiratory infections, and relieving constipation.
+Remedies are prepared from bael fruit to cure diarrhoea, dysentery, peptic ulcer, respiratory infections, and relieve constipation.
 It works as an antidote to snake venom and has wound-healing elements.

-This botanical wonder fruit is packed with various nutrients like beta-carotene, riboflavin, and protein.
-It is loaded with vitamin C, B1, and B2, thiamine, niacin, calcium, and potassium.
-These fruits are known for antioxidant as well as anti-inflammatory.
+This botanical wonder fruit contains various nutrients like beta-carotene, riboflavin, and protein.
+It contains vitamin C, B1, B2, thiamine, niacin, calcium, and potassium.
+These fruits are known for their antioxidants as well as anti-inflammatory properties.
 It also has healthy amounts of good fats.